Read time 4 minutes

 What is Microsoft Teams?

-Teams is one of the most popular Microsoft 365 applications which allows its members collaborate and communicate with each other through have video chats, chats, document sharing, file sharing, voice calls, meetings, and many other services.
+Teams is one of the most popular Microsoft 365 applications which allows its members to collaborate and communicate with each other through video chats, chats, document sharing, file sharing, voice calls, meetings, and many other services.
 Teams offers many services including those services which are offered in Microsoft 365 Groups.
 Team is meant for secure internal communication based on chat and video calls.
 When a Team is created, an Office 365 Group and SharePoint document library are also created.
 Alternately, administrators can create Team for an existing Group.

-Groups and Teams – How are They Connected?
+Groups and Teams – How are they connected?

 Microsoft 365 Groups and Microsoft Teams are complementary with each other.
 Whenever a Team is formed, a private Group also gets created automatically.
 All the files, documents, and data get saved within the SharePoint site for them.
 Also, there is a provision to add a Team site to an available Group.
 While working on Teams, users experience the benefits of a Group as well.
 When you create a Channel, you get a dedicated folder in the SharePoint document library for it.
 So, one can see that Teams are dependent on other services.